lwang2-godaddy/personal-ai-web/README.md

-# PersonalAI Web Dashboard
+# SirCharge Web Dashboard

-Web application companion to the PersonalAI mobile app.
+Web application companion to the SirCharge mobile app.
 View and interact with your personal data through an AI-powered dashboard.

 ## Overview

-This web app shares **100% of the backend** (Firebase, OpenAI, Pinecone) with the PersonalAI mobile app.
+This web app shares **100% of the backend** (Firebase, OpenAI, Pinecone) with the SirCharge mobile app.
 Data collection happens on mobile, while the web provides:

 - 💬 **AI Chat** - RAG-powered conversations about your personal data
 - 📊 **Dashboard** - View health, location, voice, and photo data